This is why you don’t want to be fiddling with your phone or camera during Totality

 “Prominence at 8 o’clock!
 Coronal streamers at 3 o’clock!”
 Watch David Makepeace’s (aka the Eclipse Guy) awesome eclipse-chasing video ‘Still Hooked’ and at 12:40 – the moment of Totality – you can hear him shouting out clock times like an insane person.
-All eclipse-chasers do this during Totality, and if you’re with anyone remotely experienced with eclipses on August 21, you will hear them screaming out times.
+All eclipse-chasers do this during Totality, and if you’re with anyone remotely experienced with eclipses when you experience one you will likely hear them screaming out times.

 You can see both with the naked eye, but if you have a pair of binoculars (even a small pair), you will see a lot more.